 Finding new and innovative ways of saving money in the home is one of the key ways we can all get involved in a greener and more sustainable lifestyle.
-The homes of the future will not only have devices that use less electricity, such as LED lighting or energy efficient boilers, but will also incorporate the kind of monitoring systems which help us to maintain control over everything.
+The homes of the future will not only have devices that use less electricity, such as LED lighting or energy-efficient boilers but will also incorporate the kind of monitoring systems that help us to maintain control over everything.

 For the homes of the future, gas will become less of an option though we may move, for a while, towards biogas and biofuel which both have less of a carbon footprint.
-The family car will be electric and probably solar powered, even if that does upset some of the confirmed petrol heads in the US.
-How we get energy into our homes is going to change dramatically over the next twenty to thirty years as well with cleaner electricity production through solar, wind and even wave power.
+The family car will be electric and probably solar-powered, even if that does upset some of the confirmed petrol heads in the US.
+How we get energy into our homes is going to change dramatically over the next twenty to thirty years as well with cleaner electricity production through the solar, wind, and even wave power.

 The green home of the future is not just going to be about the electricity or energy production methods we use.
 It will also include the type of flooring we go for, with more people opting for eco-friendly options such as bamboo floors that can be produced sustainably and are longer lasting and durable.

 It could also mean a change to how we look at the renovation of old buildings or rules and regulations that come in statewide for new builds.
 You will find that homes will be built with some form of renewable technology attached, whether that’s solar panels, rainwater harvesting infrastructure, or ground source heat pumps.
 Much will depend, of course, on where in the US your new green home is located but there will be important low carbon solutions wherever you are.

 You might be surprised to learn that the homes of the future will have new technologies such as self-cleaning glass and paintwork that actually repairs itself.
 Sounds far-fetched?
 The truth is that these changes are already here.